matthewgallina/smockin/README.md

 TROUBLESHOOTING

-    sMockin's log files are located within your user home directory here: .smockin/log/smockin.log
+    sMockin's log files can be found here within your user home directory: .smockin/log/smockin.log

-    If you are still struggling to get sMockin to run, then we recommend running it from source instead.
+    If you are struggling to get sMockin to run using the provided scripts, then we recommend running it from source instead.

     e.g